denten-books/plain-text/1-chapter.md

 its automatons from the past.
 The only way to compete with the robot was for him to expand the human cultural capacity for creation.
 The biological being has only this one advantage over the zootechnical animal: spontaneity.
-But the capacity to free will and to creation has to be continuously guarded against lethargy and advanced through training.
+But the capacity for free will and for creation has to be continuously guarded against lethargy and advanced through training.
 The machines of yore ease the burden of creation.
 In reducing labor, they enfeeble the creative capacity.
 Moreno's therapy practice was therefore built on the principle of spontaneity training,